GregorHue/TheBlog-Monolith/README.md

 ## Prerequisites

 As a prerequisite JAVA 8(u162+) or JAVA 11(11.0.4+) and Maven 3.3.9 or above have to be installed on your computer.
+Ensure that JAVA and Maven are added to your `PATH` and `JAVA_HOME` is correctly set by typing `java --version` and `mvn --version` on the command line.

 ## Installation